pingforhelp/BCA/docs/go/s-1/oat.md

 VI Cloud Computing (2000s-Present) Cloud computing allowshave been users to store and access data remotely via the internet, making it easier to scale computing resources.
 Services like Google Drive, Dropbox, and Amazon Web Services (AWS) transformed how businesses and individuals manage data;
 VII Artificial Intelligence (AI) AI is rapidly becoming a cornerstone of modern computing.
 Machine learning and deep learning algorithms enable computers to make decisions, recognize patterns, and even understand human language, leading to advancements in everything from virtual assistants to autonomous vehicles.

 # Q3 How do you convert a binary number into decimal system?
-Explain with an example. <u>Could BE 4 or 10 Marker</u>
+Explain with an example.
+Could be 4 or 10 Marker.
 Ans: Go to [U-1 notes](https://notes.tamims.space/computer-sci/computer-fundamentals/computer_fundamentals_unit-1)

 # Q5 What are the various generations of computers?
 Explain in detail (Or) Explain the evolution of computers from mechanical devices to modern-day systems.
 Include key milestones (Yes, Q2 is the yes answer as OR just add modern part of the answer).